GITMCode/GITM/srcDoc/quick_start.md

     - `cray-mpich`

 Consult the documentation for each system to see which modules are available and how to load them.
-The modules you use to compile GITM *may* be required to be loaded when running, so it may be wise to set these to your defaults, or at least take note of what was used and load them in the job script.
+The modules you use to compile GITM *may* also need to be loaded when running, so it may be wise to set these to your defaults, or at least take note of what was used so they can be loaded in the job script.

 ## Getting the code